learning2hash/learning2hash.github.io/index.md

 ### 🧩 How Hashing Works
 <p>
-Learning to hash involves training a model to encode data points into binary hash codes.
-These codes are then used to assign items to buckets in one or more hash tables.
-During retrieval, only the relevant buckets are searched — reducing computational overhead significantly compared to exhaustive search.
+Learning to hash involves training a model to encode data points into compact representations, often binary hash codes.
+These are used to index items into hash tables.
+During retrieval, only a subset of nearby buckets are examined, significantly reducing the search space compared to exhaustive nearest neighbour methods.
 </p>

 <p align="center">